Company prepares for growth with flexible FP&A processing

 These are exciting times for the biopharmaceutical industry.
 Companies are in a race to develop ground-breaking therapies and get to market first.
 And while it is imperative to have the best and brightest conducting research and managing clinical trials, firms also must have the strategic financial processes and tools in place to successfully evolve from research and development-focused organizations to commercially thriving companies.

-"As a clinical and early stage development company, we look at what the various functional areas are planning to do and then analyze financial and non-financial information in order to translate that into a budget or a forecast," he said.
+"As a clinical and early stage development company, we look at what the various functional areas are planning to do and then analyze financial and non-financial information in order to translate that into a budget or a forecast," said Williams.
 "Our role is to make sure we have the financial runway to carry out our company's mission."

 Williams has an extensive background working in large companies where he not only managed planning but also did financial modeling, risk analysis, and strategy.
 It didn't take long for him to realize that with La Jolla morphing into a larger, more complex organization, finance needed a more automated, intuitive set of software solutions to not only plan but successfully manage the business.

-Today, Adaptive Planning, part of the Adaptive Suite, is at the center of La Jolla's financial performance information.
+Today, Adaptive Insights is at the center of La Jolla's financial performance information.
 It is used for timely budgeting and quarterly forecasting of costs and expenses, and internal reporting of balance sheet, cash flow, and income statements.
 It's enabling an organization of scientists and clinicians to gain a deeper understanding of how their work and plans relate to financial performance, and driving the cultural change to performance metrics and cost savings.

-Williams believes one of the biggest benefits of using a cloud-based FP&A solution in the biopharmaceutical industry is that it affords great flexibility and can adapt to meet the changing needs of the business.
+Williams believes one of the biggest benefits of using a cloud-based business planning solution in the biopharmaceutical industry is that it affords great flexibility and can adapt to meet the changing needs of the business.

 "Finance is the guardian of the information that informs how we advise the rest of the organization and make decisions.
-Our next move is a more pervasive use of analytics with the Adaptive Suite," Williams said.
+Our next move is a more pervasive use of analytics with Adaptive Insights," said Williams.
 "We know that a year from now we'll have evolved into a completely different organization, and our role in finance will continue evolving to guide our changing business.
 We‘re adding real value and insight."